Ph.D. Candidate in Marketing · Boston University

 Highlighted Papers

-Indaburu, Andde, Remi Trudel, and Daniella Kupor, “The Material Diversity Paradox: Why More or Less Material Diversity is a Misleading Eco-Friendliness Cue”, in preparation for second round review at Journal of Consumer Research
+Indaburu, Andde, Remi Trudel, and Daniella Kupor, “The Material Diversity Paradox: Why More or Less Material Diversity Is a Misleading Eco-Friendliness Cue”, in preparation for second round review at Journal of Consumer Research

 Products with a small material diversity (fewer different types of materials) are almost always more eco-friendly because they reduce the use of nonmaterial resources (i.e., they consume less energy during production).
 Yet, seven pre-registered experiments reveal a paradox: While consumers (almost always rightly) perceive a small material diversity as more eco-friendly when materials are new, this perception reverses when the materials are recycled, consumers (almost always erroneously) perceive a large diversity of recycled materials as more eco-friendly.
 This reversal occurs because consumers focus on new material resource use (i.e., the use of new materials) instead of the actual driver of eco-friendliness in this context: Nonmaterial resource use (i.e., the use of energy during production).
 Specifically, greater material diversity increases the perceived total material mass of a product.
 For new materials, this increased mass is perceived as less eco-friendly because it increases new material use.
 In contrast, for recycled materials, which are perceived as substitutes for new ones, the same increase is seen as more eco-friendly by implying that more new materials have been avoided.
 This research advances the extant understanding of how consumers interpret frequently salient quantity information in the marketplace and the underlying drivers of consumers' eco-friendly consumption decisions.